kyegomez/swarms/CONTRIBUTING.md

 Please replace `/path/to/directory` with the actual path where the `quality.sh` script is located on your system.

-If you're asking for a specific content or functionality inside `quality.sh` related to YAPF or other code quality tools, you would need to edit the `quality.sh` script to include the desired commands, such as running YAPF on a directory.
+If you're asking for a specific content or functionality inside `quality.sh` related to YAPF or other code quality tools, you would need to edit the `code_quality.sh` script to include the desired commands, such as running YAPF on a directory.
 The contents of `quality.sh` would dictate exactly what happens when you run it.

 ## 📄 license